svc333/overview/whats-new/index.md

 * Manage your retained logs, and send log data from outside the {{site.data.keyword.IBM_notm}} Cloud by using the new API.

-* Choose the amount of logs that you can search per day.
+* Choose the number of logs that you can search per day.

     Different plans are available that you can use to search up to 500 MB, 2 GB, 5 GB, and 10 GB of logs per day.